 How Long Will It Take to Get a Financial Settlement?

 This depends on whether all parties are in agreement.
 If you and your partner/spouse are in agreement, then the court order can be made at the same time as the decree nisi.
-The court order will take effect when the decree absolute is made.
+The court order will take effect when the final order (previously called decree absolute) is made.
 Depending on the court lead time, this process usually takes between 6-8 months.

 If you and your spouse/partner are not in agreement, or one party is not willing to provide a full and frank disclosure of their financial position then the process will take a lot longer.
 This can be 12-18months or even longer.